techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/copilot-admin-mtr.md

 Microsoft 365 provides the ability for users to find and access their content through natural language prompting.
 Copilot ensures data security and privacy by adhering to existing obligations and integrating with your organization's policies.
 To get the most out of Copilot, you should consider optimizing data and content for Search, to ensure optimal secure access.
 To learn more about privacy with Microsoft 365 Copilot, see [Data, Privacy, and Security for Microsoft 365 Copilot](/copilot/microsoft-365/microsoft-365-copilot-privacy).

-Copilot features for Excel, Word, PowerPoint, and OneNote work seamlessly for users signed in with multiple Microsoft accounts (work/school account and a personal account) when one of those accounts has a Copilot Pro or Microsoft 365 Copilot license assigned.
-For example, when a user on their work machine with a Microsoft 365 Copilot license opens a document from their personal OneDrive, they're able to use Copilot in the document.
-Or when a Copilot Pro user signs in on their work device with their personal Microsoft account (MSA), they're able to use Copilot with Office files stored on their OneDrive or in SharePoint document libraries.

-Microsoft 365 Copilot ensures data security and privacy by adhering to existing obligations and integrating with your organization's policies.
-It utilizes your Microsoft Graph content with the same access controls as other Microsoft 365 services.
-To learn more about privacy with Microsoft 365 Copilot, see [Data, Privacy, and Security for Microsoft 365 Copilot](/copilot/microsoft-365/microsoft-365-copilot-privacy).

 To get started with Microsoft 365 Copilot, see [Get started with Microsoft 365 Copilot - admin guide](/copilot/microsoft-365/microsoft-365-copilot-setup).

 ## Requirements for Microsoft 365 Copilot